Children's Hospital is part of the UPMC family.

 Educational activities are a daily part of the fellowship program.
 Two ophthalmology residents as well as occasional pediatric residents and medical students are present in the ophthalmology clinic at Children’s Hospital.
 All surgical procedures have staff attendance.
 Journal club, medical student and resident lectures as well as UPMC Eye Center weekly grand rounds are all fellow activities.
 Weekly Pediatric Ophthalmology meetings, imaging rounds and clinical rounds are also mandatory.

-Fellows will rotate with our pediatric ophthalmology faculty at the Children’s Hospital of Pittsburgh of UPMC as well as the community pediatric ophthalmologists in the surrounding greater Pittsburgh area.
+Fellows will rotate with our pediatric ophthalmology faculty at the UPMC Children’s Hospital of Pittsburgh as well as the community pediatric ophthalmologists in the surrounding greater Pittsburgh area.

 Any further inquiries can be made to the fellowship director: